maminshasi-hue/adapt-and-aid/README.md

-# Adapt & Aid
+# EcoTrack
-A student support platform built using AI tools to help with productivity and well-being.
+A sustainable platform that creates accessibility products for people with special needs using recycled Formula 1 materials.
 🔗 Live Website:
 https://adapt-and-aid.lovable.app